mahacks/old-website/about.md

 Lowell High School ‘19

-Hi, I’m Kat, and I’m passionate hyped about doing, enabling, and communicating interdisciplinary STEM activities.
+Hi, I’m Kat, and I’m passionate about doing, enabling, and communicating interdisciplinary STEM activities.
 My goal is to bring the uniquely entrepreneurial mission of MAHacks to life and provide an exceptional, fun experience to all our participants, organizers, and sponsors.
 I’ve also founded [Science & Us](www.scienceandus.org), an event that teaches high schoolers how to communicate complex ideas in exciting, clear ways through multimedia.
 I’m a captain of FIRST Robotics Competition Team 5962, president of several clubs at Lowell High School in Lowell, MA, and recipient of the NCWIT Aspirations in Computing award.
 In my free time, I’m probably doing yoga and pushups in random places and/or looking at cat gifs.

 ### Emily Tan